ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/huawei-p-20-voxi-giveaway.markdown

   \ below and it could be coming home with you!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win a Huawei P20 Lite and discover VOXI by Vodafone!"
 entry-content: "Enter the draw to win the Huawei P20 Lite and discover VOXI by Vodafone,\
-  \ by completing the form below before 23:59 on 21th of July 2018."
+  \ by completing the form below before 23:59 on 3th of August 2018."
 has-winner: false
 prize-description: "One Huawei P20 Lite"
 special-conditions: "Multiple entries are allowed up to one every day."